 The Digil-Rahawiin clans may offer special challenges to evangelists and church planters because of the clan divisions within the broader group.

 Pray for laborers to sow God's Word to persons and households of peace, which will in turn catalyze movements to Christ among the Rahanweyn people.

 "As far as the east is from the west, so far does he remove our transgressions from us."
 Psalm 103:12

 Pray for this people group to find forgiveness and relationship with the Lord Almighty.

 There are very few followers of Jesus among this large clan grouping in Somalia.
 They need prayer support.
-Pray they will be sent resources (Scripture, Jesus film, and so forth) to help them become established in the faith.
-Pray they will be patient with each other, bearing with one another in love.
+Pray they would be sent resources (Scripture, Jesus film, and so forth) to help them become established in the faith.
+Pray they would be patient with each other, bearing with one another in love.
 Pray for the Digil-Rahawiin people living in the harsh environment of Somalia to be able to care adequately for their families.
 Pray for sufficient rain and for good agricultural practices.

 |Online Audio NT||No|